The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 17 Oct 1944 – Battle Day Three

 No sooner had that been done than the enemy was at it again.
 At 0730 just after dawn, two companies of German infantry made another attack against Companies E and F on Hill 555.
 At the same time two more companies hit the 100th Battalion on the left.
-After an hour of bitter close-in fighting the Germans pull back to the forward slopes of Hill “A” and Hill “B.” At 0930 the Krauts re-formed and tried again, supported by artillery and a platoon of tanks which hit the 2d Battalion’s positions.
-Unable to maneuver anti tank guns through the heavy forest, the battalion formed six bazooka teams and finally succeeded in beating off the armor.
+After an hour of bitter close-in fighting the Germans pulled back to the forward slopes of Hill A and Hill B. At 0930 the Krauts reformed and tried again, supported by artillery and a platoon of tanks which hit the 2nd Battalion’s positions.
+Unable to maneuver antitank guns through the heavy forest, the battalion formed six bazooka teams and finally succeeded in beating off the armor.

 The second counterattack hit the forward platoons of the 100th just as they were jumping off on an attack of their own.
 Some of the enemy troops managed to break into the positions and for some time there was a strong possibility that the counterattack might succeed.
 Germans and Nisei were fighting individual actions at point-blank range.
-Gradually the situation came under control; Squads re-formed and the assaulting troops were beaten back with the heavy losses.
-Immediately the 100th and 2d Battalions resumed the offensive, hoping that the enemy was sufficiently disorganized to permit a breakthrough.
-As soon as the leading troops of the assault companies appeared in the valley, however, they again came under heavy fire from Hills “A” and “B.” In addition the Germans had now fortified the houses at the foot of both hills and have placed machine guns in them.
+Gradually the situation came under control; squads reformed and the assaulting troops were beaten back with heavy losses.
+Immediately the 100th and 2nd Battalions resumed the offensive, hoping that the enemy was sufficiently disorganized to permit a breakthrough.
+As soon as the leading troops of the assault companies appeared in the valley, however, they again came under heavy fire from Hills A and B. In addition the Germans had now fortified the houses at the foot of both hills and had placed machine guns in them.
 The first problem was to reduce these houses.
-They were strongly built and resisted artillery fire, so the only thing left to do was to go in and dig the machine Gunners out.
+They were strongly built and resisted artillery fire, so the only thing left to do was to go in and dig the machine gunners out.

 Prisoners taken during the last two days indicated that additional German units were being thrown into the battle.
-Interrogation established that the 736 Grenadier Regiment was holding Bruyeres.
+Interrogation established that the 736th Grenadier Regiment was holding Bruyères.
 Several of the prisoners taken were from Fortress Machine Gun Battalion 49.
-These machine-gun battalions were not ordinarily used by the Germans except on what they intended to be permanent defensive positions.
+These machine gun battalions were not ordinarily used by the Germans except on what they intended to be permanent defensive positions.

 100 A Pfc.
 Shigeta, Hideo